 Length and Cost of Program

 The Preliminary Administrative Service Credential Requires 30 quarter units (10 courses) to complete the program and 45 quarter units (15 courses) to complete MA in Educational Leadership degree.
-The ASC can be completed in 12 months and the ASC with an MA in 18 months.
+The PASC can be completed in 12 months and the PASC with an MA in 18 months.
 The administrative service Credential total cost is $18,900 and $28,350 with an MA degree.

 High Quality Program Tailored for Working Professionals